 What does a Data Analytics bootcamp teach you?

 The idea of a coding bootcamp is still relatively recent.
 The first ones spontaneously appeared around 2013 in coworking spaces in New York, San Francisco, and Boston.
 However, you can now find coding bootcamps in almost all major cities around the world.
-Ubiqum started in Barcelona in 2016 as the first bootcamp in Europe to offer a Data Analytics program, so our first cohort already has five years of professional experience!
+Ubiqum started in Barcelona in 2016 as the first bootcamp in Europe to offer a Data Analytics program, thus our first cohort already has more than six years of professional experience!

 In this article we’re going to focus on how our Data Analytics bootcamp in Barcelona works and inform you about the course and the doors it opens for you.

 When we started at Ubiqum in 2016, the popular idea of Data Science was very new and today there is still some confusion.
 So let’s start then by clarifying some of the professional pathways within the world of Data Science.
 We can distinguish three overarching, complementary roles:

 First of all, we need the people who deal with data.
 For as long as there have been computers, there have been people who deal with data.
 In systems administration departments, there has always been a database administration team.
 But this job has become much more sophisticated in the last 20 years.
 This profile is still very technical and specialized in managing new products around database administration.

 2. Data Scientist

 Secondly, we need people who develop algorithms.
 These algorithms are very complex software programs and require a great deal of expertise.
 A Data Scientist, as described here, is a software engineer on steroids.
 This specialization requires between 10 and 15 years of work and possibly a PhD that focuses on the development of a new machine learning algorithm.

 3. Business Data Analyst